toanpdhe163527-source/campusia1/README.md

-  # Replicate Design from Picture
+  # Campusia

-  This is a code bundle for Replicate Design from Picture.
-The original project is available at https://www.figma.com/design/lgWpPulKkypShPeNqsaP4n/Replicate-Design-from-Picture.
+  This is a code bundle for Campusia.
+The original project is available at https://www.figma.com/design/lgWpPulKkypShPeNqsaP4n/Campusia.

   ## Running the code